Skip to content

 Index Naming Rules

-• Index names must be explicitly declared; wildcards or regular expressions are not supported for matching
+• When explicitly declaring an index name, wildcards or regular expressions for matching are not supported

 • Index names typically reflect the business attributes of the data, e.g., production, staging, web-logs, api-logs